 This article explores the pros and cons of using coconut oil on your hair.

-- The medulla: This is the soft, central part of the hair shaft.
+- Medulla.
+This is the soft, central part of the hair shaft.
 Interestingly, thick hair contains large amounts of medulla, while fine hair has almost none.

-- The cortex: This is the thickest layer of your hair.
+- Cortex.
+This is the thickest layer of your hair.
 It contains lots of fibrous proteins and the pigment that gives your hair its color.

-- The cuticle: The cuticle is the tough, protective outer layer of your hair.
+- Cuticle.
+The cuticle is the tough, protective outer layer of your hair.

-Bottom Line: Washing, brushing, coloring and styling your hair can damage its structure, leaving it more prone to breakage.
+Washing, brushing, coloring, and styling your hair can damage its structure, leaving it more prone to breakage.

 Coconut oil is often said to be the best oil to use on your hair to reduce protein loss and keep it looking healthy.